hotwax/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/SalesOrder/OrderApproval.md

 ## Synchronize Customers from HotWax Commerce to NetSuite

 To successfully create a sales order in NetSuite, [it is a prerequisite to have the customer information pre-existing within NetSuite's database](https://docs.oracle.com/en/cloud/saas/netsuite/ns-online-help/section\_162886247923.html#Best-Practices-for-Order-Sync).
 If the order contains a new customer not present in NetSuite, the system won't allow the order to be pushed.
-Therefore, it's vital to synchronize customer data from HotWax Commerce to NetSuite before order creation.

 <figure><img src="../../../.gitbook/assets/6.png" alt=""><figcaption><p>Customer Sync from HotWax Commerce to NetSuite</p></figcaption></figure>